agsb/keebngsl/README.md

     Three keys (* 0 #) for define mode and controls

     Maybe:
-       0  use for 0 break, 00 cancel.
+       0  use for 0 break, 00 cancel break.
+Break is a end-of-character.
        \*  reserved for 12 selects as characters, symbols, functions, etc
        \#  reserved for controls, as select + group of keys + execute, and alone to ends key repeats